 Naval Architect, Owner, Scott Ferguson LLC

-WHY DID YOU CHOOSE U-M NAME?
+WHY DID YOU CHOOSE UM NAME?

-I chose NAME becuase I grew up loving to sail and being on the ocean.
-I had no idea it would lead me down the path of high tech AC boats but it did, and what a ride it has been!
-Right out of college I wanted to learn more about boats and building so I took a job with a small boat manufacturing facility doing some basic design & engineering work.
-Then after a brief stint with Harken learning all about deck layouts and hardware systems, I went on to work for an established yacht designer, David Pedrick in Newport RI for a number of years.
+I chose NAME because I grew up loving to sail and being on the ocean.
+I had no idea it would lead me down the path of high tech America’s Cup boats but it did, and what a ride it has been!
+Right out of college I wanted to learn more about boats and building so I took a job with a small boat manufacturing facility doing some basic design and engineering work.
+Then after a brief stint with Harken learning all about deck layouts and hardware systems, I went on to work for an established yacht designer, David Pedrick in Newport, RI for a number of years.
 Here I was introduced to the inside of an America’s Cup Design program and learned quite a bit about the game.
 I was then recruited to work for Hall Spars (Eric Hall – another UM graduate) who liked my sailboat racing skills with a global understanding of yachts and engineering.
 Carbon fiber masts were relatively new so I spent quite some time developing new software and analysis techniques and this became my area of expertise in the years to come.

 HARDEST PART OF THE JOB?